tomasz-tomczyk/archive-tomasztomczyk.com/priv/site/post/genstage-for-processing-jobs.md

   - posts
 title: GenStage for processing Jobs
 permalink: 2017/01/17/genstage-for-processing-jobs.html
+excerpt: We use Elixir at uSwitch to process user-submitted forms, sending the data to a 3rd party API and parsing the output saving the results to a database.
+The high-level outline of the Elixir process as a recursive loop looks like this
 ---

 We use Elixir at uSwitch to process user-submitted forms, sending the data to a 3rd party API and parsing the output saving the results to a database.
 The high-level outline of the Elixir process as a recursive loop looks like this: